bigskysoftware/_hyperscript/www/docs.md

 The initial motivation for hyperscript came when I ported [intercooler.js](https://intercoolerjs.org) to htmx.
 Intercooler had a feature, [`ic-action`](https://intercoolerjs.org/attributes/ic-action.html) that allowed for some simple client-side interactions.
-One of my goals with htmx was to remove non-core fuctionality from intercooler, and really focus it in on the hypermedia-exchange concept, so `ic-action` didn't make the cut.
+One of my goals with htmx was to remove non-core functionality from intercooler, and really focus it in on the hypermedia-exchange concept, so `ic-action` didn't make the cut.